jasonumiker/kubernetes-training/README.md

 * [Observability](https://istio.io/latest/docs/tasks/policy-enforcement/)

 ### Carefully consider whether you need a Service Mesh like Istio
 Employing the Istio Service Mesh on your Kubernetes cluster(s) can offer significant benefits in terms of traffic management, observability, and security.
-However, teams should approach it with caution and careful consideration due to the associated costs, operational overhead, and potential risks involved.
-The classic Sidecar version, which remains the most common, *doubles* the number of containers that you are running by putting an Envoy sidecar into each Pod.
+However, teams should approach it with caution, and careful consideration, due to the associated costs, operational overhead, and potential risks involved.

+The classic Sidecar version, which remains the most common, *doubles* the number of containers that you are running (by putting an Envoy sidecar into each Pod).
 And issues in a service mesh are often harder to debug because they involve multiple layers (application, sidecar proxies, mesh control plane, etc.).
-Plus there are often operational overhead/challenges in upgrading and maintaining this fairly complex yet critical system in production once you've standardized on it.
+Plus there are often operational challenges in upgrading and maintaining this fairly complex yet system in production once you've standardized on it.

 Native Kubernetes features (e.g., Ingress controllers - especially for managed AWS ALBs with their controller, NetworkPolicy, etc.) may often suffice and with much less cost, complexity and overhead.